FluentLenium/FluentLenium/docs/_includes/whats-fluentlenium.md

-FluentLenium helps you writing readable, reusable, reliable, and resilient UI functionnal tests for the browser.
+FluentLenium helps you writing readable, reusable, reliable, and resilient UI functional tests for the browser.

 Written in Java, It provides [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) to [Selenium](http://www.seleniumhq.org/) and brings some magic to avoid common issues faced by Selenium users.